skuroda/PackageResourceViewer/README.md

 * Search for `PackageResourceViewer`

 ### Manual
 Clone or copy this repository into the packages directory.
 Ensure it is placed in a folder named `PackageResourceViewer`.
-By default, the Packages directories are located at:
+By default, the Packages directories for Sublime Text 2 are located at:

 * OS X: ~/Library/Application Support/Sublime Text 2/Packages/
 * Windows: %APPDATA%/Roaming/Sublime Text 2/Packages/
 * Linux: ~/.config/sublime-text-2/Packages/

+By default, the Packages directories for Sublime Text 3 are located at:

+* OS X: ~/Library/Application Support/Sublime Text 3/Packages/
+* Windows: %APPDATA%/Roaming/Sublime Text 3/Packages/
+* Linux: ~/.config/sublime-text-3/Packages/

 ## Usage

 ### Commands
 `PackageResourceViewer: Open Resource`:

 Command to open the resource.
 If saved, the correct directory structure will be created in the `Packages` folder.
+This command will only be displayed if the `single_command` setting is true.

+`PackageResourceViewer: View Package Resource`:

+Open package resource as read only.
+This command will only be displayed if the `single_command` setting is false.

+`PackageResourceViewer: Edit Package Resource`:

+Open package resources as an editable file.
+Upon execution, this plugin will create a directory (if necessary) as well as save the resource.
+This command will only be displayed if the `single_command` setting is false.

 ## Settings
 `ignore_patterns`: